ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

       illnesses.

-      * ADDITIONAL DETAILS...The Advisory is in effect along and west of a line from Mount Vernon, Illinois, to Cadiz, Kentucky.
+      * ADDITIONAL DETAILS...The Advisory is in effect along and west of a line from Mount Vernon, Illinois, to Murray, Kentucky.
    </div>
 </p>